Explaining the Success of AdaBoost and Random Forests as Interpolating Classifiers

 One of our key contributions will be to present a decomposition of AdaBoost as the weighted sum of interpolating classifiers.
 Another contribution will be to demonstrate the mechanism by which interpolation combined with averaging creates an effective classifier.
-It turns out that interpolation provides a kind of robustness to noise: if a classifier fits the data extremely locally, a ``noise" point in one region won't affect the fit of the classifier at a nearby location.
+It turns out that interpolation provides a kind of robustness to noise: if a classifier fits the data extremely locally, a ``noise" point in one region will not affect the fit of the classifier at a nearby location.
 When coupled with averaging, the result is that the fit stabilizes at regions of the data where there is signal, while the influence of noise points on the fit becomes even more localized.
 It will be easy to see this point holds true for random forests.
 For AdaBoost, it is less clear, however, and a decomposition of AdaBoost and simulation results in Section~\ref{sec:avg_boost} will demonstrate this crucial point.
 We will observe that the error of AdaBoost at test points near noise points will continue to decrease as AdaBoost is run for more iterations, demonstrating the localizing effect of averaging interpolating classifiers.
-We will also present a theorem in a later section that demonstrates how weighted averaging of classifiers helps to decrease test error.